kohana/core/guide/kohana/mvc/controllers.md

 ## Extending other controllers

-TODO: More description and examples of extending other controllers
+TODO: More description and examples of extending other controllers, multiple extension, etc.